Skip to main content

 Coconut Drops

-Chewy candies made from chunks of fresh coconut boiled with brown sugar, ginger until caramelized.
-Dropped onto banana leaves or parchment to cool into clusters.
-Hard, sticky exterior with chewy coconut interior.
-Street food classic sold by vendors.
-Ginger provides spicy kick balancing sweetness.
-Pink or brown versions.
+Chewy candies made from chunks of fresh coconut boiled with brown sugar and ginger until caramelized, then dropped onto banana leaves or parchment to cool into clusters.
+They set up hard and sticky on the outside with a chewy coconut center, and the ginger adds a spicy kick that cuts the sweetness.
+Vendors sell them on the street, in pink or brown versions.

 vegetarianveganContains: Tree Nuts